AntoineSoetewey/datanalyze/content/_index.md

 ---

 {{< lead >}}
-Hello, I'm Antoine Soetewey, PhD candidate in statistics at UCLouvain
+Do you have data, some questions, and are you stuck?
+Let's find a solution together!
 {{< /lead >}}

+I'm Antoine Soetewey, PhD candidate in statistics at UCLouvain.

 I help you to **analyze your data** and **make informed decisions** by bringing a statistical dimension to your projects, whatever the sector of activity or the size of your company.

-I also offer training in various topics related to data analysis and data visualization.
+I also offer training in various topics related to data analysis and data visualization in R.

 <br>